itu-tid/lecture-notes/Lectures/7-Intro-to-React.md

 Components are
 - (conceptually) reusable UI elements
 - (technically) functions that return markup

-- (practically) nested all the way down
+Components are nested all the way down:
 	- From small, e.g. buttons, to large, e.g. full web page or mobile screens

 Conventions: